-- What is the Technical Limitation of Playing HD Clips? - Does the Playlist Update after Changes in the Newsroom System Rundown? - Can Viz Multiplay Playout Graphics Created via Viz Pilot Templates? - · Can Viz Multiplay Open a Playlist from Viz Pilot? - Can Viz Multiplay Open a MOS Rundown?
-What is the workflow? - Can We Have Live Input in One of the Monitors or Across a Group? - Can Viz Multiplay be Controlled by Viz Mosart, VDCP, Viz Trio or Viz Pilot? - · Can Viz Multiplay be integrated into a Viz Mosart Workflow? - Do I need a Viz One to Feed Viz Multiplay with Clips and Images? - Does Viz Multiplay Support Stream Deck?
+- · What is the Technical Limitation of Playing HD Clips? - · Does the Playlist Update after Changes in the Newsroom System Rundown? - · Can Viz Multiplay Playout Graphics Created via Viz Pilot Templates? - · Can Viz Multiplay Open a Playlist from Viz Pilot? - · Can Viz Multiplay Open a MOS Rundown?
+What is the workflow? - · Can Viz Multiplay be Controlled by Viz Mosart, VDCP, Viz Trio or Viz Pilot? - · Can Viz Multiplay be integrated into a Viz Mosart Workflow? - · Do I need a Viz One to Feed Viz Multiplay with Clips and Images? - Does Viz Multiplay Support Stream Deck?